ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       automatically.

    average case
-      In :term:`algorithm analysis`, the average of the costs for all :term:`problem instances <problem instance>` of a given input size :math:`n`.
-If not all problem
+      In :term:`algorithm analysis`, specifically :term:`complexity` of an algorithm, the average of the costs for all :term:`problem instances
+      <problem instance>` of a given input size :math:`n`.
-      instances have equal probability of occurring, then average case must be calculated using a weighted average.
+      If not all problem instances have equal probability of occurring, then the average case must be calculated using a weighted average that is specified with the problem (for example, every input may be equally likely).
+      Every input size :math:`n` has its own average case.
+      We **never** consider the average case as removed from input size.

    average seek time
       Expected (average) time to perform a :term:`seek` operation on a